skyttedk/present-predictor/.kilocode/rules/memory-bank/context.md

 ### Production Readiness
 - **Model**: ✅ **EXCELLENT** - CatBoost performance validated and robust
-- **Database**: ✅ **IMPLEMENTED** - SQLite database is fully implemented.
+- **Database**: ✅ **MIGRATED TO POSTGRESQL** - Full PostgreSQL implementation complete.
 - **API**: 🚀 **IN PROGRESS** - Initial test endpoint created in [`src/api/main.py`](src/api/main.py:1).
 - **Integration**: 🎯 **DESIGNED** - Clear integration patterns established

 ## Success Criteria Status (Revised)
 - ✅ **Model optimization validated**: CV R² = **0.5894** exceeds all targets
-- ✅ **Database backend implemented**: Comprehensive SQLite implementation is complete.
+- ✅ **Database backend migrated**: Comprehensive PostgreSQL implementation is complete.
 - 🚀 **API development in progress**: Initial FastAPI application created.
 Next: authentication, logging, and caching.
-- 🎯 **Production path clear**: Model → Database → API → Deployment
+- 🎯 **Production path clear**: Model → PostgreSQL → API → Deployment

-The project has achieved excellent model performance and the database backend is now implemented.
-The next critical step is the development of the API layer and its integration with the database.
+The project has achieved excellent model performance and the database backend has been successfully migrated to PostgreSQL.
+The next critical step is the development of the API layer and its integration with the PostgreSQL database.